-The Underwriters have advised us that they propose initially to offer the notes to the public at the public offering price set forth on the cover page of this Prospectus Supplement and to certain dealers at such price less a concession not in excess of % of the principal amount.
-The Underwriters may allow, and such dealers may reallow, a discount not in excess of % of the principal amount to certain other dealers.
-After the initial public offering, the Underwriters may change the public offering price, concession and discount.
+The Underwriters have advised us that they propose initially to offer the Notes due 2000 and the Notes due 2003 to the public at the respective public offering prices set forth on the cover page of this Prospectus Supplement and to certain dealers at such prices less a concession not in excess of .25% of the principal amount in the case of the Notes due 2000 and not in excess of .45% of the principal amount in the case of the Notes due 2003.
+The Underwriters may allow, and such dealers may reallow, a discount not in excess of .125% of the principal amount in the case of the Notes due 2000 and .25% of the principal amount in the case of the Notes due 2000 and .25% of the principal amount in the case of the Notes due 2003.
+After the initial public offering, the public offering prices, concessions and discounts may be changed.